Kietezuka/URLKeeper/README.md

 <https://urlkeeper.netlify.app/>

-⚠️ This demo uses a public Firebase database with no authentication.
-Anyone can view, add, or delete data.
-Please use it for demonstration only — do not store sensitive information.
+⚠️ Public Demo Notice: This version of URLKeeper uses a public Firebase Realtime Database with no authentication.
+Anyone with access to the demo can view, add, or delete data.
+Please use it for demonstration purposes only — do not store personal or sensitive information.

 ## Features